galdovaldonavas/R_Research_Portfolio_and_Toolkit-/README.md

 ## Projects

-### Predicting Customer Detractors (Part 1): Analyzing Contextual Factors via Logistic Regression
+### Predicting Customer Detractors (Part 1): Analyzing Contextual Factors Via Logistic Regression
 * **Problem:** This case study aims to identify key factors that influence customer's likelihood to recommend the company after interacting with customer service.
 * **Methodology:** The project utilizes a comprehensive analytical approach, including:
   * **Data Simulation & Cleaning:** Creating and preparing the dataset for analysis.